Teaching Approach

 Statistics for Everyday Life

-- Wrote weekly lesson plans and solutions for all STAT 108 activity sections.
-Lesson plans consisted of a combination of think-pair-share, modeling, individual, and group work designed to extend student understanding of content covered in lecture as well as introduce new statistical concepts.
+• Wrote weekly lesson plans and solutions for all STAT 108 activity sections.
+Lesson plans included think-pair-share, modeling, individual, and group work designed to extend student understanding of lecture content and introduce new statistical concepts.
 Taught 5 activity sections with 30 undergraduate students per section.
-Students enrolled in this course were primarily pre-healthcare majors.
-Attended lecture 2 times per week and answered questions asked during lecture.
-Held 2hrs of office hours per week.
+Students primarily pre-healthcare majors.
+Attended lecture twice per week and held 2 hours of office hours weekly.

 Essential Algebra B

-- Assisted with the development and implementation during the first semester this course was implemented.
-Developed lesson plans that connected the new Geometry material taught in activity sections to the Algebra concepts covered in large lecture.
-Lessons consisted of a combination of think-pair-share, modeling, individual, and group work.
-Taught 4-5 activity sections per semester with 25-30 undergraduate students per section.
-Students were primarily STEM majors.
-Attended lecture 2 times per week and answered questions asked during lecture.
-Held 2hrs of office hours per week.
+• Assisted with development and implementation during the first semester of the course.
+Developed lesson plans connecting Geometry taught in activity sections to Algebra concepts in large lecture.
+Lessons included think-pair-share, modeling, individual, and group work.
+Taught 4-5 activity sections per semester with 25-30 undergraduate students per section, primarily STEM majors.
+Attended lecture twice per week and held 2 hours of office hours weekly.

 The Power of Mathematics*

-- Assisted with the development and implementation during the first semester this course was implemented.
-Wrote weekly quizzes and developed lesson plans that focused on think-pair-share, and group work designed to demonstrate real-world applications of concepts covered in large lecture.
-Taught 4-5 activity sections per semester with 25-30 undergraduate students per section.
-Students enrolled in this course were non-STEM majors and came from a diverse population of majors.
-Held 2hrs of office hours per week.
+• Assisted with development and implementation during the first semester of the course.
+Wrote weekly quizzes and lesson plans focusing on think-pair-share and group work to demonstrate real-world applications.
+Taught 4-5 activity sections per semester with 25-30 undergraduate students per section, primarily non-STEM majors.
+Held 2 hours of office hours weekly.

 Mentor Supplemental Instructor, California State University, Long Beach